kxlavvt/Conectar-bot-de-discord/README.md

 Once you’ve followed all the steps, simply start the bot from the terminal by typing: node yourbotname.js

-                                                                                                                                                                                                                                                                                  ## sxdf
-Explore all the things your bot can offer.
+## Explore all the things your bot can offer.

 Good luck!